 Evidently, the Figures 1 and 5 are not fully comparable, because the sample on which Figure 5 is based, is about 50 currencies smaller.
 However, a few interesting conclusions can be drawn on the basis of these figures.

 First, the distributions are similar, the majority of the currencies having a single digit growth rate also in volume terms.
 The median annual volume growth of these currencies was 5.8% in 2019 (4.7% in 2018) in comparison to growth rates in value terms of 8% in 2019 (7% in 2018).
-This difference between the growth rates of the value and volume of banknotes in circulation is in line with expectations, with the growing banknote demand being partly explained by the store of value function of banknotes, for which the higher denominations are used.
+This difference between the growth rates of the value and volume of banknotes in circulation is in line with expectations, with the growing banknote demand being partly explained by the One of the functions of money or more generally of any asset that can be saved and exchanged at a later time without loss of its purchasing power.
+See also Pre- cautionary Holdings. function of banknotes, for which the higher denominations are used.

 It is also interesting to compare the annual volume and value growths of these currencies.
 In this respect the currencies are divided in Figure 6 in three groups: 1) the annual volume and value growth rates are within a narrow range (15% – called the ‘same’), 2) the annual banknote volume growth is at least 15% lower than the value growth, and 3) the volume growth is at least 15% higher than the value growth.